Buy-Sell Agreement

 A Buy-Sell Agreement, is a contract between co-owners of a business.
 It controls how ownership interests can be transferred.

-Also called a buyout agreement or business penup, this legal document applies to corporations, LLCs, and partnerships.
+Also called a buyout agreement or business prenup, this legal document applies to corporations, LLCs, and partnerships.

 The agreement may cover:

 The main function of a Buy-Sell Agreement is to protect the company and the remaining owners.
 It prevents unwanted third parties from becoming owners.
-It also reduces disputes over valuation and payment terms.
+It also reduces disputes over valuation and payment terms by establishing a clear process for transfers, purchase price, and payment structure.

 This binding contract is recognized tools for business continuity planning under U.S. corporate and estate planning practices.